zeroc-ice/ice-demos/matlab/README.md

 - [Ice](./Ice) has several examples that illustrate fundamental Ice concepts.

+- [IceDiscovery](./IceDiscovery) ilustrate how to use the IceDiscovery plug-in.

 ## Build Instructions

 Open MATLAB, and change to the [matlab](../matlab) demo directory